What is pneumococcal meningitis and why vaccinate against it?

-- people with or about to have cochlear implantation or other conditions where leakage of cerebrospinal fluid can occur (but vaccination must not delay cochlear implantation).
+- people with or about to have cochlear implantation or other conditions where leakage of cerebrospinal fluid can occur (vaccination must not delay cochlear implantation).

 What can I do if my child has missed their routine immunisations?

-ALL children who are under the age of 2 and have missed their immunisations are entitled to receive PCV13 and are entitled to receive other routine immunisations up to age 10.
+All children who are under the age of 2 and have missed their immunisations are entitled to receive PCV13v

 Vaccine safety is carefully established in clinical trials before being introduced and by close monitoring throughout their use.
 Experience of using this vaccine in the UK and other countries has shown this vaccine to have an excellent safety record.
 Clinical trial data from studies involving more than 7000 children indicate that PCV13 has a similar safety profile to PCV7.

-For serious life threatening diseases such as meningitis and septicaemia, acquiring immunity through immunisation is a far safer way to protect babies and young children than risking exposure to the diseases.
+For serious life threatening diseases such as meningitis and septicaemia, acquiring immunity through immunisation is much safer way to gain protection than risking exposure to the diseases.